Horse culture in Mongolia: Spiritual beliefs

 Horses are believed to have spirits that can help or hurt their owner after death.
 When a deceased horse's spirit is content, the owner's herd will flourish; if not, then the herd will fail.

 Horses in myth, song, and folklore

 Mythology

 According to shamanic tradition, a person's soul is called a wind horse (хийморь, Khiimori).
 The wind horse is depicted on the official Mongolian coat of arms, which features a winged horse.
-Among the shamanistic tngri, the 99 highest divinities of Tengerism, there is an equestrian deity called Kisaγa Tngri who protects souls (and also riches).
-Another divinity, Ataγa Tngri, is a protector of horses themselves.
+Among the shamanistic tngri, the 99 highest divinities of Tengerism, there is an equestrian deity called Kisaga Tngri who protects souls (and also riches).
+Another divinity, Ataga Tngri, is a protector of horses themselves.
 The drum used by shamans was often made of horse skin, the drum itself standing for "the saddle animal on which the shaman rides or the mount that carries the invoked spirit to the shaman."

 In the Gesar epic, the demons ride unnatural horses that have no tails.